 Sterilization is permanent method of birth control and is not meant to be reversible.
 Before having the procedure, women and couples must be certain that they do not want children in the future.
 If the sterilization procedure is performed and the woman or couple change their mind after the operation, a reversal surgery may be performed (along with assisted reproductive technology) to attempt pregnancy.
 However, these procedures are expensive, may not be covered by insurance and there is no guarantee of pregnancy.

-There are three ways that sterilization for women can be performed: minilaparotomy, laparoscopy, or hysteroscopy.
+There are two ways that sterilization for women can be performed: minilaparotomy or laparoscopy.

 Minilaparotomy is a procedure where a small incision is made in the abdomen and the fallopian tubes are brought up through the incision.
 A small section of each tube is removed or both tubes are removed completely.
 Less often, clips are used to close off the tubes.
-This approach is frequently is used after having a baby.
+This approach is frequently is used immediately after delivery.

 A risk common to all female sterilization methods is that when a pregnancy does occur after sterilization, there is an increased chance that it will be an ectopic pregnancy.
 An ectopic pregnancy is the situation when the fertilized egg implants outside of the uterus and is life threatening to the mother.